Jean Stafford (musician): 1973-1980s

 In 1973, Stafford won first prize in a Country Music Talent contest in Launceston and with this received a five-album deal with Hadley Records.
 Stafford's debut album Flowers for Mama was recorded in Tamworth was released in 1974.
 It gained her Australia-wide recognition, winning her first Golden Guitar Award at the 1975 Country Music Awards of Australia with the song "What Kind of a Girl Do You Think I Am".
 In 1979, Stafford imprinted her hands into the Tamworth Hands of Fame.
 Stafford won her a second Golden Guitar award for Female Vocalist of the Year in 1980. followed by her third Golden Guitar award for Female Vocalist of the Year 1981.

 After exiting Hadley Records, Stafford signed with a recording company in Sydney, EMI Music Australia Her first album with them was The Way I Feel Inside, released in 1981.

 Someday I'll Take Home the Roses, Stafford's second album under the EMI deal, was released in 1982.
 The album's title track was written by Stafford and became a hit single, and the album itself debuted at number 21 on the Australian country music chart.

 Stafford's final album under the EMI Music Australia deal was Burning Bright, co-produced by Rod Coe and released in 1986.
 The album featured a more polished sound, with elements of cross-over music infused into Stafford's traditional country sound.
 Besides the success of three singles on the album, "Beyond The Great Divide," was a top-40 hit in Australia.

 In 1985, Stafford began appearing on the Ray Martin Midday Show, Stafford was asked that same year to be part of the Australia Too campaign, recording the charity single "The Garden" for Freedom from Hunger in Ethiopia.
 The song peaked at number 38 on the Australian charts.
 At the 1986 Country Music Awards of Australia, it won Song of the Year. and at the APRA Music Awards of 1987, the song won Most Performed Australasian Country Work.

-At the inaugural ARIA Music Awards in 1987, Stafford was nominated for two awards.
-Stafford was the only female up against the males in the "Best Country Album" category and the only country artist in the "Best Female Artist" category.
+At the inaugural ARIA Music Awards in 1987, Stafford received two nominations.
+She was the sole female nominee in the Best Country Album category and the only country artist nominated for Best Female Artist, becoming the first female country artist to be nominated at the ARIA Awards and breaking new ground for future women in Australian country music.
 In 1988, her first compilation album, The Golden Voice of Country, was released.

 In 1988, Stafford performed at World Expo ’88 in Brisbane, Queensland, appearing on the Country Music Spectacular at the River Stage alongside Smoky Dawson, Evelyn Bury, James Blundell, and other Australian country artists.

 In 1989, Stafford was crowned Australia's Queen of Country Music in Sydney by Smoky Dawson.
 Notably the same year she toured with American country music legend Slim Whitman during his Australian tour.